Are LinkedIn Video Downloaders Safe to Use?

 Avoid These Actions:

-• Entering your LinkedIn credentials
+• Entering LinkedIn credentials

-• Installing extensions from unverified sources
+• Installing unknown extensions

 Who Should Use These Tools (Safely)